mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Study Guide/collaborator_objects.md

 ## Definition

 Objects that are stored as state in other objects are called Collaborator Objects i.e. assigned to an object's instance variables.

+We call them collaborator objects because they work in conjunction with the class they are associated with.

 Collaborator objects are not strictly custom objects.
 Built in object types in ruby are also technically collavorator objects.